 Compare these key features:

 - Travel perks.
 If you’re looking to use your card overseas, see if you can get further savings with complimentary credit card travel insurance.
-The insurance covers and eligibility requirements differ across cards, so comparing options will help you make sure the coverage is right for you.
+Insurance coverage and eligibility requirements differ across cards, so compare your options to make sure the coverage is right for you.
 Other travel perks that could come with a no foreign transaction fee card include rewards programs and airport lounge access.

 - Interest rates and fees.
 If you plan to use the card regularly, a card with a lower interest rate will reduce the cost of any balance you carry.
-Also check the rates and fees that may apply when you use your credit card at an ATM overseas.
+Also check the rates and fees that may apply when you use your credit card at an overseas ATM.

 Compare no foreign transaction fee credit cards